Rolls-Royce will pay over $800 million to settle bribery charges

 The British investigation into Rolls-Royce (RYCEF) began in 2012 over alleged malpractice in countries like Indonesia and China.
 Three years later, the company was implicated in a far-reaching corruption scandal at Brazil's state-owned oil company Petrobras.

-The engineering firm has its origins in the luxury automaker that shares its name, but the two are separate companies now.
-It manufactures engines and power systems for aircraft, ships and energy producers.
+The engineering firm has its origins in the luxury automaker that shares its name, but the two are separate companies now (Rolls-Royce Motor Cars is owned by German car manufacturer BMW).
+Rolls-Royce manufactures engines and power systems for aircraft, ships and energy producers.

 The company employs more than 50,000 people -- including some 16,000 engineers -- across 46 countries.